instana/go-sensor/README.md

 The Go Collector is a runtime metrics collector, code execution tracer and profiler for applications and services written in Go.
 This module is a part of [Instana](https://instana.com) APM solution.

+## Dependency
-Since version 1.47 the Go Collector requires Go version 1.13 or later.
+- Since version 1.47 the Go Collector requires Go version 1.13 or later.
+- Since version 1.53, the Go Collector requires github.com/looplab/fsm v1.0.1 or later.

 ## Installation